Internal Macedonian Revolutionary Organization: After Ilinden

-General Tsontcheff, with SMAC revolutionists in 1904.

 The failure of the 1903 insurrection resulted in the eventual split of the IMARO into a left-wing (federalist) faction in the Serres, Strumica and Salonica districts, and a right-wing faction (centralists) in the Bitola and Skopje districts.
-Among the socialist inspired leaders of the left-wing were Yane Sandanski, Hristo Chernopeev, Dimo Hadzhidimov, Petar Pop Arsov, Gjorche Petrov and Pere Toshev.
+Among the socialist inspired leaders of the left-wing were Yane Sandanski, Hristo Chernopeev, Dimo Hadzhidimov, Petar Pop Arsov, Gyorche Petrov and Pere Toshev.
 While in the right-wing the leaders were Ivan Garvanov, Boris Sarafov, Hristo Matov and Hristo Tatarchev.
 The autonomist tradition of Goce Delchev was preserved by the federalists who were correlated with Sandanski's close supporters which were known as the Serres group or Sandanists.
 They strictly opposed Bulgarian nationalism and advocated for full political independence of Macedonia and joining a future Balkan Federation as a separate polity with equality and freedom for all its subjects and nationalities.
 Furthermore, the federalists were determined to withstand the irredentist aspirations of capitalist Bulgaria and their bourgeois political order whose ruler, Prince Ferdinand, considered Macedonia a future Bulgarian province.
 Accordingly, it was presumed that growing relations with the Bulgarian government and reliance would lead to infiltration of Bulgarian political propaganda and nationalist ideology, and subsequently to their dominion over IMARO.
 The Supreme Macedonian Committee was disbanded in 1905, but the centralist faction practically took over his role and they were more agreeable of a close collaboration with the Bulgarian government, as they considered that IMARO without Bulgarian political support and military intervention was unable to defeat the Ottomans.
 Through them the Bulgarian government assumed authority of IMARO, which drifted more and more towards Bulgarian nationalism as its regions became increasingly exposed to the incursions of Serb and Greek armed bands, which started infiltrating Macedonia after 1903.
 The years 1904–1908 saw much fighting between IMARO and Turkish forces, as well as between IMARO and Greek and Serb bands.
 During this period the armed Albanian bands of Çerçiz Topulli cooperated and were on good terms with armed groups of Bulgarian-Macedonian revolutionaries operating in the Lake Prespa region and Kastoria area, a bond formed due to their hostility toward Greeks.
 Meanwhile, the clash between the IMARO factions was characterized with mafia style killings on a larger scale, and culminated when in 1907 upon Sandanski's instructions, Todor Panitsa assassinated the right-wing leaders Boris Sarafov and Ivan Garvanov.